mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

     behavior
 *   `P(legitimate && not attempted)`: The noble struggle.
-The rare case that you are really justified in this normally risky behavior, but out of principle you do not.
+The rare case that you are really justified in this normally risky behavior, but out of misguided principle you do not.
 This is a bias and failure mode more likely to be hit by humans.
 Or at least one human (that's me).
 *   `P(not legitimate && attempted)`: The failure mode where an LLM will choose this out of a flawed heuristic like simplicity or effort.
 *   `P(legitimate && attempted)`: The rare case that you are justified in